Smoked Brisket Recipe: How to Smoke Brisket on the Big Green Egg

 The Big Green Egg.
 It’s a name that conjures images of backyard barbecues, mouthwatering feasts, and perfectly smoked meats.
 And when it comes to smoking brisket, the BGE reigns supreme.
 But tackling a brisket can be intimidating, even for seasoned Eggheads.
 Fear not!
 This comprehensive guide for smoking brisket will walk you through the process, from selecting the perfect brisket to achieving that coveted smoke ring and bark for your Smoked Brisket.

 Smoking food on our Big Green Egg is a normal occurrence around here.
-We have smoked pork for pulled pork, smoked honey garlic wings, smoked beef chuck roast, and smoked pork chops on the BGE.
-After going to Austin, Texas multiple times, we have perfected the Texas style Brisket at home.
+We have smoked pork for pulled pork, smoked honey garlic wings, smoked beef chuck roast, and the bacon and jalapeno smoked beef roast for cowboy sandwiches, and smoked pork chops on the BGE.
+After going to Austin, Texas, multiple times, we have perfected the Texas-style brisket at home.

 What You’ll Need: